crisu83/yii-extension/README.md

 =============

 A convenient way to start building your own extensions for the Yii PHP framework.
-This project was created to minimize boilerplate code when creating extensions for Yii.
+This project was created to minimize boilerplate code required when creating new extensions for Yii.

 ## Usage